-In 2016-17, 43.1% of Gold Coast residents out an out-of-pocket cost for a non-hospital Medicare service.
-For these patients with a cost, the median amount spent in the year was \$145 per patient.
-This means that half of patients with cost spent more than \$145, and half spent less21
+In 2016-17, 43.1% of Gold Coast residents occurred out-of-pocket costs for a non-hospital Medicare service.
+For these patients, the median amount spent in the year was \$145 per patient21.

-In 2018-19, \$12,148,391 was the total fees charged by the clinical psychologists, comprising the benefits paid by Medicare and patients' out-of-pocket cost with 80,083 services being claimed22
+In 2018-19, total fees charged by the clinical psychologists were \$12,148,391, comprising the benefits paid by Medicare and patients' out-of-pocket cost, with 80,083 services being claimed22

-Data, research and consultation with service users, service providers, community members and Clinical Council identified the following groups as potentially underserviced and people in distress (including those who do not have a current mental health diagnosis and maybe at increased risk of suicide on the Gold Coast:
+Data, research and consultation with service users, service providers, community members and Clinical Council identified the following groups as potentially underserviced and people in distress including those who do not have a current mental health diagnosis and maybe at increased risk of suicide on the Gold Coast:

 - Aboriginal and Torres Strait Islanders

 - Culturally and Linguistically Diverse

-- LGBTIQAP
+- LGBTIQAP+ community

 - perinatal have had a baby in the last 12 months

 - children up to 12 years old

 - children in out of home care (up to 12 years old)

 - experiencing or at risk of homelessness

 - people who have attempted, or are at risk of suicide or self-harm

 - veterans

 - youth justice

 - older adults (aged 65 and over)

 - children with autism

-- people with a dual diagnosis
+- people with a dual diagnosis alcohol/ drugs and cognitive impairment.

 - complex families

-- people with an eating disorder
+- · people with an eating disorder

 - men linked to family court

 - victims of family and/or domestic violence